Artifacts and Schemas

 Recent governance additions follow that split:

-governance_surfaceclassification and a derivedgovernance_trendsummary from local check-in history
+governance_surfaceclassification and a derivedgovernance_trendsummary from local history

 Reference Artifact Types

-Defined by schemas/veritas-adapter.schema.json.
+Defined by schemas/veritas-repo-map.schema.json.

 - graph nodes and path mapping